-The Insurance Fraud Program service area is dependent on funding from the insurance industry.
+The Insurance Fraud Program Service Area is dependent on funding from the insurance industry.
 If funding is reduced or eliminated, the department's ability to combat insurance fraud would be severely diminished.

-- Listing of Products and/or Services
+- · Listing of Products and/or Services

 - o Insurance fraud investigation

 - o Insurance fraud trend analysis

 - Training of criminal justice personnel

 - o Public service announcements and training materials

 - o Insurance Fraud Hotline and award program

-The Insurance Fraud Program of the Department of State Police is funded with non-general funds derived from insurance fees collected by the State Corporation Commission.
+The Insurance Fraud Program Service Area is funded with non-general funds derived from insurance fees collected by the State Corporation Commission.